seripap/vimeoAngularExample/README.md

 # vimeoExample

 A simple interaction with vimeo API using angularjs.
-(View the demo)[http://seripap.github.io/vimeoAngularExample/].
+[View the demo](http://seripap.github.io/vimeoAngularExample/).

 If dependencies are needed, run ``bower install``